cookedsteak/darktrain/README.md

 Prepare your data-sets and follow the training_example directory structure.

-## Preparation

-Please according to the structure of the example directory.

 Normally, you need 4 things prepared in our training directory.

 1. Annotations + JPEGImages